SRCF/docs/source/timeout/compare.rst

    * - Highlighted features
      - Interactive polls, live YouTube integration
      - Simultaneous multi-screenshare (not on mobile/breakout rooms)
-     -
+     - Live YouTube integration, native Outlook integration
      - Native Google calendar and Gmail integration
-     -
+     - Live YouTube integration, live streaming
    * - Other notes
-     - Interactive polls, live YouTube integration, hosted in Cambridge
+     - Hosted in Cambridge
-     - Simultaneous multi-screenshare (not on mobile/breakout rooms)
+     -
      - Can display at most 8 people simultaneously
-     - Lacks common teaching features: whiteboard, private/public chat, permissions
+     - Lacks common teaching features: whiteboard, private chat, permissions/roles
      - UI is cleaner for 1-1 meetings

 And also remember: Timeout is built by the SRCF who have 21 years of experience providing services to the Cambridge community :)